Two Hilbert schemes in computer vision: Moduli and deformation theory

-\begin{enumerate} \item First, we will study the abstract deformations of $V$ as a scheme.
+\begin{enumerate}[leftmargin=1.5cm] \item First, we will recall the well-known description of abstract deformations of $V$ as a scheme.
 As we will see, $V$ has a property that we will call \emph{essential rigidity\/}. \item Using this essential rigidity, we will show that any deformation of $V$ as a closed subscheme of $(\bP^2)^n$ arises from a deformation of $\bPhi$.
-In the collinear case this is non-trivial, because $\Res(\Phi)\to(\bP^2)^n$ contracts a line.
-As we will explain, this can be worked around by a mild study of the cotangent complex of the contraction map in the collinear case, as long as $n>4$. \item Using Proposition \ref{prop:iso-iso}, we have that two deformations of $\bPhi$ give rise to the same deformation of $V$ if and only if they are isomorphic, completing the proof. \end{enumerate}
+In the collinear case this is non-trivial, because $\Res(\Phi)\to(\bP^2)^n$ contracts a line, but a simple argument with the cotangent complex gives the desired result. \item Using \cref{prop:iso-iso}, we have that two deformations of $\bPhi$ give rise to the same deformation of $V$ if and only if they are isomorphic, completing the proof. \end{enumerate}

 It is worth noting (as hinted at in this outline) that the proof we give here is almost purely geometric.
-We do not rely on dimension estimates, ideal-theoretic calculations, masses of cohomology, etc. The arguments are simple variants of classical Italian geometric arguments, first used to study the geometry of projective surfaces.
+We do not rely on dimension estimates, ideal-theoretic calculations, etc. The arguments are simple variants of classical Italian geometric arguments, first used to study the geometry of projective surfaces. \Cref{prop:defo-proj} is ultimately the reason that the space of multiview configurations admits an open immersion into the Hilbert scheme, as we will see in \cref{sec:morph-hilb}.